Nakilon/dhash-vips/README.md

         DHashVips::IDHash distance3     1.643094   0.001005   1.644099 (  1.645249)
         DHashVips::IDHash distance 4    3.458882   0.011378   3.470260 (  3.472131)

-      Here I've added the [`phamilie` gem](https://github.com/toy/phamilie) that is DCT based (not a kind of dhash).
-It is slow in fingerprinting but fast in distance measurement (because it's a Ruby C extension).
-Previously in this document you could notice the `compare_quality` benchmark that showed it's also comparable to the IDHash quality.

 * Also note that to make `#distance` able to assume the fingerprint resolution from the size of Integer that represents it, the change in its structure was needed (left half of bits was swapped with right one), so fingerprints between versions 0.0.4 and 0.0.5 became incompatible, but you probably can convert them manually.
 I know, incompatibilities suck but if we put the version or structure information inside fingerprint it will became slow to (de)serialize and store.

-## Troubleshooting
+## Development

-OS X El Captain and rbenv may cause environment issues that would make you do things like:
+* OS X El Captain and rbenv may cause environment issues that would make you do things like:

         $ ./ruby `rbenv which rake` compare_matrixes

     instead of just

         $ rake compare_matrixes

     For more information on that: https://github.com/jcupitt/ruby-vips/issues/141

-## Development

 * On macOS, when you do `bundle install` it may fail to install `rmagick` gem (`dhash` gem dependency) saying: